kermitt2/grobid/doc/getting_started.md

 For convenience, we provide two Grobid docker images:

-- the **full** image (docker tag `{version}-full`, e.g. `grobid/grobid:0.8.2-full`) provides the best accuracy, because it includes all the required python and TensorFlow libraries, GPU support and all Deep Learning model resources.
+- the **full** image (docker tag `{version}-full`, e.g. `grobid/grobid:0.8.2-full`) provides the best accuracy, because it includes all the required Python and TensorFlow libraries, GPU support and all Deep Learning model resources.
 However, it requires more resources, ideally a GPU (it will be automatically detected on Linux).
 If you have a limited amount of PDF, a good machine, and prioritize [accuracy](Deep-Learning-models.md#recommended-deep-learning-models), use this Grobid flavor.
 To run this version of Grobid, the command is:

 ```console
 docker run --rm --gpus all --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.2-full
 ```

-- the **lightweight** image (docker tag `{version}-crf`, e.g. `grobid/grobid:0.8.2-crf`) offers the best runtime performance, memory usage and Docker image size.
+- the **lightweight** image (docker tag `{version}-crf`, e.g. `grobid/grobid:0.8.2-crf`) offers the best runtime performance (**runs on CPUs only**), memory usage and Docker image size.
 However, it does not use some of the best performing models in terms of accuracy.
 If you have a lot of PDF to process, a low resource system, and accuracy is not so important, use this flavor:

 ```console
 docker run --rm --init --ulimit core=0 -p 8070:8070 grobid/grobid:0.8.2-crf